 2013 January: climb Mt Gingera & Mt Ginini from Corin Dam - ACT, Australia

-Prolog - List of 11 highest named peaks in ACT
+Prolog - List of named peaks in ACT above 1700 meters

-• 01 1913 m Bimberi Peak - photos and write up on this climb are in my blogs:
+• 01 1913 m Bimberi Peak - Photos and trip report are in my blogs: